 Fecal coliform bacteria are used by the State of South Carolina as the indicator for pathogens in surface waters.
 Pathogens, which are usually difficult to detect, cause disease and make full body contact recreation in lakes and streams a risk to public health.
 Indicators such as fecal coliform bacteria, enteroccoci, or E. coli are easier to measure, have similar sources as pathogens, and persist in surface waters for a similar or longer length of time.
-These bacteria are not in themselves disease causing, but indicate the potential presence of organisms that may result in sickness.
+These bacteria are not in themselves disease causing, but indicate the potential presence of organisms that may result in illness.

 There are many sources of pathogen pollution in surface waters.
 In general these sources may be classified as point and nonpoint sources.
 With the implementation of technology-based controls, pollution from continuous point sources, such as factories and wastewater treatment facilities, has been greatly reduced.
-These point sources are required by the (CWA) to obtain a NPDES permit.
+These continuous point sources are required by the CWA to obtain a NPDES permit to discharge treated process or sanitary effluent.
 In South Carolina NPDES permits require that dischargers of sanitary wastewater must meet the state standard for fecal coliform at the point of discharge.
 Municipal and private sanitary wastewater treatment facilities may occasionally be sources of pathogen or fecal coliform bacteria pollution.
 However, if these facilities are discharging wastewater that meets their permit limits, they are not causing impairment.
 If any of these facilities is not meeting its permit limits, enforcement actions/mechanisms are required.

-Other non-continuous point sources required to obtain NPDES permits that may be a source of pathogens include Municipal Separate Storm Sewer Systems (MS4s) and stormwater discharges from construction or industrial sites.
-MS4s may require NPDES discharge permits under the NPDES Stormwater regulations.
-These sources are also required to comply with the state standard for the pollutant(s) of concern.
+Non-continuous point sources required to obtain NPDES permits that may be a source of pathogens include Municipal Separate Storm Sewer Systems (MS4s) and stormwater discharges from construction or industrial sites.
+The operator of an MS4 will require an NPDES permit for storm water discharges from industrial and construction activities under the regulations.
+The sources are also required to comply with the state standard for the pollutant(s) of concern.
 If discharges from regulated MS4 entities and from construction and industrial sites meet the percentage reduction or the water quality standard as prescribed in Section 5 of this TMDL document and required in their permit(s), they should not be causing or contributing to an instream FC bacteria impairment.